katehewett/LO/notes/globus_notes.md

 ### Setup

-Parker and Kate have to requested mapping of our UW NetID's to the macc kopah storage account.
+Parker and Kate requested mapping of our UW NetID's to the macc kopah storage account.
 We did this by sending an email to help@uw.edu with "Kopah + Globus" in the subject line.

 Once this is done you have to do a bit more installation, but the documentation in the hyak system is excellent.